kixe/FieldtypeSelectExtOption/README.md

 Please test carefully.
 Working example: [InputfieldChosenSelect](http://modules.processwire.com/modules/inputfield-chosen-select/).

+InputfieldSelectMultipleTransfer will be supported after removing the '&gt;' in the selector string of javascript file.
+(Line 3 and 19 InputfieldSelectMultipleTransfer.js)

+## Changelog
-function filter() is hookable since version 1.1.3 filter() returns the WHERE clause which will be added to the SELECT command.
++ **1.1.3** function filter() is hookable
+   filter() returns the WHERE clause which will be added to the SELECT command.
    You can specify more than one condition using AND or OR operators.

-new function options() to get the array of all possible value/label pairs since version 1.1.6
++ **1.1.6** function options() to get the array of all possible value/label pairs

-all options provided as property of field value since version 1.1.7
++ **1.1.7** all options provided as property

 ## Links
 + [Support Board processwire.com](https://processwire.com/talk/topic/9320-fieldtype-select-external-option/)